Subscribe to our Mailing Lists (It's free!)

 Understanding trends

-The most popular alternative fuel ships is likely to remain LNG-fueled ships.
+The most popular alternative fuel ships are likely to remain LNG-fueled ships.
 Although the proportion of LNG-fueled ships in the orderbook decreased from 64% at the end of December 2023 to 57% at the end of June 2024, it maintained a 58% share as of the end of December 2024 (the share of methanol-fueled ships was 25%).

 While the adoption rate of alternative fuel ships remains high for ship types such as vehicle carriers, LPG carriers, and containerships, it has not yet significantly progressed for ship types such as bulk carriers, product/chemical tankers, and crude oil tankers.